mdmccoy/git_branch/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/git_branch.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mdmccoy/git_branch.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+This gem is my first attempt at extracting code from a project, and setup for how I needed.
+Any tips for generalizing it and making it easier for others to use would be greatly appreciated.

 ## License